-We spoke to Otis part-way through his two-year stint as the city’s first poet laureate, to find out what gets him writing, and the people and places he thinks the city should be championing.
+We spoke to Otis in 2019, part-way through his two-year stint as the city’s first poet laureate, to find out what gets him writing, and the people and places he thinks the city should be championing.

 How would you describe your work?

 Alternative hip-hop is my safe answer.
 It goes beyond that label but first and foremost I see myself as an MC or poet participating in the broad culture of hip-hop, and I say alternative as a sort of disclaimer for people to create a different space in their minds when they think about the genres and styles of hip-hop that exist.
 I see myself as part of the same branch of music as some of my favourite artists who are to the left and slightly alternative – like Aesop Rock, Open Mike Eagle, even to some extent Mos Def and The Pharcyde.

 How do you choose the themes you work with?